ucla/lti-media-resources/README.md

 1. Push the new image to the repository (these can be found under "View push commands" in the AWS ECR repo)
    1. Retrieve login token - `aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin <AccountId>.dkr.ecr.us-west-2.amazonaws.com`
-   2. Build image - `docker build -t lti-media-resources .`
+   2. Build image - `docker-compose build`
-   3. Tag image - `docker tag lti-media-resources:latest <AccountId>.dkr.ecr.us-west-2.amazonaws.com/lti-media-resources:latest`
+   3. Tag and Push Image - `docker-compose push`
-   4. Push image - `docker push <AccountId>.dkr.ecr.us-west-2.amazonaws.com/lti-media-resources:latest`
+      - This will tag and push from the image field listed in the Docker Compose file
 2. Update the cluster service to use the new image - `aws ecs update-service --cluster <Cluster Name> --service <Service Name> --force-new-deployment`
 3. If Auto-Assign IP is on, the Public IP will be changed and need to be updated in the CCLE tool settings